mpi-astronomy/FAQ/faq/chapters/python/virtualenv.md

 ## Introduction

-Writing programs in Python, especially for astronomy, will often use Python packages don’t come as part of the standard library.
+Writing programs in Python, especially for astronomy, often requires Python packages that are not part of the standard library.
 In addition, certain Python packages and/or workflows will also require certain system packages to be installed.
-Not only will Python packages require specific packages/modules to be installed, but they will also require certain versions (or ranges of versions) of a package to be installed.
+Python packages will require specific packages/modules to be installed, as well as certain versions (or ranges of versions) of a package.
-These installed packages in turn have their own set of requirements!
+These installed packages, in turn, have their own set of requirements!
 What's worse is that a single user may want to have access to several versions of packages for different projects, or even different versions of Python as well!

 `````{admonition} [Package manager](https://en.wikipedia.org/wiki/Package_manager)